 Botanical Name: Mentha piperita

-May be helpful for: Heart palpitations, poor circulation, cholera, diarrhea, flatulence, gas, indigestion, irritated colon, halitosis, gallstones, gallbladder issues, mouth or gum infections, nausea, travel sickness, vomiting, heartburn, headaches, gastric issues, fever, flu, fainting, mental fatigue, migraine, motion sickness, nerve pain, nervous disorders, neuralgia, toothache, vertigo, insomnia, stress, muscular pain, cramps, morning sickness, dysmenorrhea, kidney stones, acne, dermatitis, insect bites, foot baths, face steam, skin irritation, bruises, asthma, bronchitis, colds, cough, flu, respiratory disorders, sinusitis, sore throat, laryngitis, exhaustion, hysteria, irritability
+May be helpful for: Heart palpitations, poor circulation, cholera, diarrhea, flatulence, gas, indigestion, irritated colon, halitosis, gallstones, gallbladder issues, mouth or gum infections, nausea, travel sickness, vomiting, heartburn, headaches, gastric issues, fever, flu, fainting, mental fatigue, migraine, motion sickness, nerve pain, nervous disorders, neuralgia, toothache, vertigo, insomnia, stress, muscular pain, cramps, morning sickness, dysmenorrhea, kidney stones, acne, dermatitis, insect bites, foot baths, face steam, skin irritation, bruises, asthma, bronchitis, colds, cough, flu, respiratory disorders, sinusitis, sore throat, laryngitis, exhaustion, hysteria, irritability, herpes

 Actions: Antibacterial, Anti-inflammatory, Antimicrobial, Antiseptic, Antispasmodic, Astringent, Carminative, Cholagogue, Circulatory stimulant, Diaphoretic, Emmenagogue, Expectorant, Nervine, Rubefacient, Sedative, Stimulant, Stomachics, Tonic, Digestive Aid, Analgesic, Anti-fungal, Anthelmintic, Febrifuge, Antidepressant, Anodyne, Aromatic, Amphoteric, Anti-emetic, Insecticide, Cordial, Vasoconstrictor, Anesthetic